 - Demat Account Annual Maintenance Charges (AMC): Rs 200 + service tax

-Request a Courier - You can request SAS Online to courier you account opening forms by sending an email to email@example.com mentioning your address and contact details and they will courier the form to you.
+Request a Courier - You can request SAS Online to courier you account opening forms by sending an email to email@example.com mentioning your address and contact details.
 Courier charges of Rs.
 100 + account opening charges will be levied.

 SAS Online Platforms & Tools